-- 5.2.2 Operationally lead, monitor and review all matters relating to Data Protection. - 5.2.3 Provide Headteachers with guidance, interpretation and understanding of the risk in relation to Data Protection including responsibilities to display privacy notices and publication schemes. - 5.2.4 Provide a mechanism for data handling and data protection management issues to be discussed and disseminated to all areas of the Trust - 5.2.5 Audit and review local school arrangements in relation to Data Protection to ensure compliance - 5.2.6 Appoint a Data Protection Officer - 5.2.7 Ensure that each school within the Trust has appointed a Data Lead - 5.2.8 Ensure that there is a recovery strategy for data loss - 5.2.9 Report Data Protection incidents or infringement to Trustees particularly with regard to the nature, extend and affect of any loss of data. - 5.3 The Local Advisors have a fundamental role to: - 5.3.1 Be satisfied that Data handling and protection is actively managed, with the appropriate controls in place and working effectively in their school - 5.3.2 Receive a termly Data Protection update - 5.3.3 Review breaches in Data Protection affecting their school - 5.4 A Headteacher with the oversight of Local Advisors will: - 5.4.1 Have primary responsibility for managing Data Protection in their school on a day-to-day basis - 5.4.2 Create, regularly review and publish their school's Data Publication Scheme - 5.4.3 Ensure privacy notices for parents/carers/child and young people and employees and publication schemes are displayed on the school website - 5.4.4 Follow the procedures laid out in this policy in respect to Subject Access Request ensuring where possible a full response within one month under GDPR to requests for information and data. - 5.4.5 Be responsible for school Data Protection breaches, issues or concerns and to response and co-operate with the Information Commissioners Office.
+- 5.3.1 operationally lead, monitor and review all matters relating to Data Protection (including Data Protection breaches affecting each school in the Trust); - 5.3.2 provide Headteachers with guidance, interpretation and understanding of the risk in relation to Data Protection including responsibilities to display privacy notices and publication schemes; - 5.3.3 provide a mechanism for data handling and data protection management issues to be discussed and disseminated to all areas of the Trust; - 5.3.4 audit and review local school arrangements in relation to Data Protection to ensure compliance; - 5.3.5 ensure that each school within the Trust has appointed a Data Lead; - 5.3.6 ensure that there is a recovery strategy for data loss; - 5.3.7 ensure all Headteachers are maintaining a record of SAR/FOI, breaches, DPIAs completed, school audits and records of processing on GDPRiS; - 5.3.8 report Data Protection incidents or infringement to Trustees particularly with regard to the nature, extend and affect of any loss of data. - 5.4 The Local Advisors have a fundamental role to: - 5.4.1 be satisfied that Data handling and protection is actively managed, with the appropriate controls in place and working effectively in their school; - 5.4.2 receive a termly Data Protection update. - 5.5 A Headteacher with the oversight of Local Advisors will: - 5.5.1 have primary responsibility for managing Data Protection in their school on a day-to-day basis; - 5.5.2 create, regularly review and publish their school's Data Publication Scheme; - 5.5.3 ensure privacy notices for parents/carers/children and young people and employees and publication schemes are displayed on the school website; - 5.5.4 follow the procedures laid out in this policy in respect to Subject Access Requests ensuring where possible a full response within one month under GDPR to requests for information and data; - 5.5.5 be responsible for school Data Protection breaches, issues or concerns and to respond and co-operate with the Information Commissioners Office; - 5.5.6 have responsibility for promoting good data handling practice, 'privacy by design' and data protection procedures within day to day operations including regular training for staff; - 5.5.7 ensure that Data Protection management becomes a regular Local Advisor meeting item;

-- 5.4.6 Have responsibility for promoting good data handling practice, 'privacy by design' and data protection procedures within day to day operations including regular training for staff - 5.4.7 Ensure that Data Protection management becomes a regular Local Advisor meeting item - 5.4.8 Ensure that Data Protection management is incorporated at the conceptual stage of any project as well as throughout a project - 5.4.9 Report concerns or early warning indicators and/or any Data Protection breaches to their Local Advisors, the Executive Headteacher and Chief Finance Officer - 5.4.10 Will appoint a Data Protection Lead for their school, to lead on all matters for data protection in that school. - 5.4.11 Data will only be retained in school for as long as is necessary.
+- 5.5.8 ensure that Data Protection management is incorporated at the conceptual stage of any project as well as throughout a project; - 5.5.9 report concerns or early warning indicators and/or any Data Protection breaches to the Trust Data Protection Officer , the CEO and Chief Operating Officer; - 5.5.10 will appoint a Data Protection Lead for their school, to lead on all matters for data protection in that school; - 5.5.11 ensure data will only be retained in school for as long as is necessary.
 As there are no current guidelines from the DfE for retention of data, the Trust will follow the recommendation set out by the Information and Records Management Society (IRMS) toolkit.
-See Appendix 1. - 5.4.12 Ensure that all data when destroyed is deleted securely.
-Personal data on paper must be shredded and electronic data shredded with appropriate software.
+See Appendix 1; - 5.5.12 ensure that all data when destroyed is deleted securely.
+Personal data on paper must be shredded and electronic data shredded with appropriate software; - 5.5.13 maintain a record of SAR/FOI, breaches, DPIAs completed, school audits and records of processing on GDPRiS.